cchitsiang/awesome-stars/topics.md

 - [8tory/SimpleWeibo](https://github.com/8tory/SimpleWeibo) - Simple Weibo SDK
 - [seedco/StackViewController](https://github.com/seedco/StackViewController) - A controller that uses a UIStackView and view controller composition to display content in a list
 - [Netflix/glisten](https://github.com/Netflix/glisten) - Ease of use Groovy library for building JVM applications with Amazon Simple Workflow (SWF)
-- [xamarin/xamarin-android](https://github.com/xamarin/xamarin-android) - Xamarin.Android provides open-source bindings of the Android SDK for use with .NET managed languages such as C#
+- [xamarin/xamarin-android](https://github.com/xamarin/xamarin-android) - .NET for Android provides open-source bindings of the Android SDK for use with .NET managed languages such as C#
 - [bigcompany/hooks](https://github.com/bigcompany/hooks) - a collection of useful hook.io microservices
 - [bigcompany/run-service](https://github.com/bigcompany/run-service) - Node.js module used for safely running untrusted streaming JavaScript microservices.
 - [caihuabin/mean-blog](https://github.com/caihuabin/mean-blog) - mean-blog is a blog project written in MEAN - MongoDB, ExpressJS, AngularJS, NodeJS, And Redis.